 Providing assistance to historically underrepresented students

-Applications for the following positions are available from EOP/SSS, as positions become available (please come by for details regarding the actual process):
+Applications for the following positions are available on Springboard, as positions become available (please come by the EOP/SSS office for details regarding the actual process):

 Minimum Qualifications for either Student Assistant position: Must maintain a 2.0 GPA and be in good academic standing with the university.

 Preferred Qualifications for either Student Assistant position: Experience working in an office setting, ability to multi-task, great attention to detail, and strong communication skills (written, phone, etc).

 Duties include answering a multi-line telephone, taking accurate messages or referring callers as appropriate; making appointments for students; making phone calls to remind students of appointments; informing users of program services and directing them to the proper resource; accurately filing and retrieving student files; performing simple data entry, photocopying, sending faxes, making campus deliveries, and performing other basic clerical tasks as needed.
 The required work skills include customer service skills, the ability to work independently, to learn new information quickly, and to follow complex directions; familiarity with office protocol including confidentiality, punctuality, and professionalism; strong alphabetizing and computer typing skills.
 Priority will be given to applicants who have overcome barriers similar to those confronting program participants.
 Average work hours are 5-10 per week.

 The EOP Admissions Student Assistant (ASA) is under the direction of the EOP/SSS Admissions Coordinator and under direct supervision of the Admissions Assistant.
 The primary responsibilities of the ASA are to assist in the tracking of EOP application materials, provide excellent customer service by answering the Admissions phone line (answering general admissions questions and referring phone calls to appropriate staff), and gathering application materials from the HSU Office of Admissions.
 Average work hours are 10-12 per week.